 Israeli cultural and academic institutions directly contribute to maintaining, defending or whitewashing the oppression of Palestinians, as Israel deliberately tries to boost its image internationally through academic and cultural collaborations.
 As part of the boycott, academics, artists, and consumers are campaigning against such collaboration and "rebranding."
-A growing number of artists have refused to exhibit or play
+For example, the #RaptorsDontGo campaign - calling on the Toronto Raptors not to visit Israel after their 2019 NBA championship - was successful.187 A growing number of artists have refused to exhibit or play in Israel188 and grassroots groups continue to protest complicit organizations, like Scotiabank.189 Other efforts like Kick Out Apartheid call on FIFA to kick out Israeli apartheid.190

-DIVESTMENT means that a company or organization removes resources or investments and/or ensures that their investment portfolios and pension funds are not used to finance companies directly supporting or profiting from the Israeli awareness about the reality of Israel's policies and encourage companies to use their economic influence to pressure Israel to end its systematic denial of Palestinian rights.
+DIVESTMENT means that a company or organization removes resources or investments and/or ensures that their investment portfolios and pension funds are not used to finance companies directly supporting or profiting from the Israeli occupation of Palestinian land.
+These efforts raise awareness about the reality of Israel's policies and encourage companies to use their economic influence to pressure Israel to end its systematic denial of Palestinian rights.